jchu10/stumpers_cogsci2025/README.md

-# stumpers_cogsci2025
+# Stumped!
+Learning to think outside the box in 3-7-year-old children

+This repository contains anonymized trial-level data and code for processing and analyzing data.

+- OSF project homepage: \url{https://osf.io/reaz5/}
+- Study methods and analyses were preregistered on the Open Science Framework at \url{https://osf.io/bzkm6}.

 The participant-facing study name is "How can that be?"

 #### -- Project status: Active

-## Project objective:
+## Study objective:

-The purpose of this project is to investigate the development of creative problem-solving in children ages 3 to 7 years.
+The purpose of this study is to investigate the development of creative problem-solving in children ages 3 to 7 years.
 The study is hosted on [ChildrenHelpingScience](ChildrenHelpingScience.com).

 ## Repository Contents

 - `data`: Contains cleaned and shareable data (`tidy_anonymized/`) and folder structure of raw private data from the experiment (`How-can-that-be---psychds`, `annotations`, `tidy_identifiable`).
 - `materials`: Experiment code and stimuli
 - `results`: Intermediate results. `plots/` contains figures which may be modified for publication.
-- `scripts`: R scripts for data preprocessing and Rmd notebooks for preregistered analyses and any final reports.
+- `analyses`: `R` scripts for data preprocessing and `Rmd` notebooks for preregistered analyses and any final reports.

 ## Contributors